torproject/support/README.md

 **This is not a direct support helpdesk** and questions should not be submitted through this site.
 Head over to ```#tor``` on [OFTC IRC](https://webchat.oftc.net/?channels=tor) instead.

 ## Reporting Bugs or Feedback
-Bugs and feedback tickets can be submitted to the [trac.](https://trac.torproject.org/projects/tor)
+Bugs and feedback issues can be submitted on [GitLab.](https://gitlab.torproject.org/groups/tpo/-/issues)

 ## What is Lektor?
 Lektor is the static site generator behind this website.
 Documentation can be found [here.](https://www.getlektor.com/docs/)